 Electromagnetic is the type of wave that carries radio signals between transmitting and receiving stations.
 (T3A07) The usual name for electromagnetic waves that travel through space is radio waves.
-(T5C07) As the name would imply, an electromagnetic wave has an electric component and a magnetic component.
-The two components of a radio wave are electric and magnetic fields.
+(T5C07) As the name would imply, the two components of a radio wave are electric and magnetic fields.
 (T3B03)

-One important parameter of a radio wave is its frequency.
-Frequency is the term that describes the number of times per second that an alternating current (or radio wave) reverses direction (or polarity).
-(T3B02) The unit of frequency is the Hertz (Hz).
+One important parameter of a radio wave is its frequency, or the number of cycles that it goes through per second.
+The unit of frequency is the Hertz (Hz).
 (T5C05) One Hz is one cycle per second.

-Another important parameter of a radio wave is its wavelength.
-Wavelength is the name for the distance a radio wave travels during one complete cycle.
-(T3B01) A radio wave travels at the speed of light through free space.
-Because the speed of light is about 300,000,000 meters per second, the approximate velocity of a radio wave as it travels through free space is 300,000,000 meters per second.
-(T3B11)(T3B04)
+A radio wave travels at the speed of light through free space.
+(T3B04) Because the speed of light is about 300,000,000 meters per second, the approximate velocity of a radio wave as it travels through free space is 300,000,000 meters per second.
+(T3B11)